mikesant27/Pizza-App/README.md

 - Medium ($12.59)
 - Large ($14.89)

+The prices for each size of pizza are stored in global variables *smallPrice*, *mediumPrice* and *largePrice*

 #### Choosing extra toppings
 The user can select and additional toppings using Check Boxes:
 - Tomatoes